yannikmadeheim-del/pyFBS-nonlinear/docs/examples/tpa/14_matrix_inverse_TPA.rst

 .. tip::

    In cases when the excitation source exhibits tonal excitation behavior, responses outside the excitation orders may fall below the noise floor of the measurement equipment.
-   The use of regularisation techniques is advisable in such cases to prevent the measurement noise from building up the interface forces (see Singular Value Truncation or Tikhonov regularisation).
+   The use of regularisation techniques is advisable in such cases to prevent the measurement noise from building up the interface forces
+   (Singular Value Truncation or Tikhonov regularisation, for more info see [3]_ [4]_).

+.. rubric:: References

 ..
 [1] van der Seijs MV.
 Experimental dynamic substructuring: Analysis and design strategies for vehicle development (Doctoral dissertation, Delft University of Technology).
+..
+[2] van der Seijs MV, van den Bosch DD, Rixen DJ, de Klerk D. An improved methodology for the virtual point transformation of measured frequency response functions in dynamic substructuring.
+In4th ECCOMAS thematic conference on computational methods in structural dynamics and earthquake engineering 2013 Jun (No. 4).
+..
+[3] Thite AN, Thompson DJ.
+The quantification of structure-borne transmission paths by inverse methods.
+Part 1: Improved singular value rejection methods.
+Journal of Sound and Vibration.
+2003 Jul 3;264(2):411-31.
+..
+[4] Thite AN, Thompson DJ.
+The quantification of structure-borne transmission paths by inverse methods.
+Part 2: Use of regularization techniques.
+Journal of Sound and Vibration.
+2003 Jul 3;264(2):433-51.